meng-jack/reactor-saves/README.md

 Save sections will be divided into folders, with each folder being a different session/world

-Each section will have folders with the appropriate date & time:
+<u>Each section will have folders with the appropriate date & time:</u>

 `YY-MM-DD`

-After this each subsection will have another two folders containing the base64 save and the visual JSON save:
+<u>After this each subsection will have another two folders containing the base64 save and the visual JSON save:</u>

 Text `POS` stands for the save number of that day, as I could've saved multiple times during that day